benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

 questions/comments/suggesions are welcome---do [get in
 touch](mailto:ben.swift@anu.edu.au).

-Here are my current thoughts what a good "Academic integrity policy re: ChatGPT and generative AI tools" policy looks like.
-Because it's not a proper policy it doesn't have everything precisely defined or any other legal fidgey-widgeyness, but it gives an idea of how I want to run my classes.
+Here are my current thoughts what a good _use of ChatGPT in the classroom_ policy might look like.
+Because it's not a proper policy it doesn't have everything precisely defined, but it gives you an idea of how I want to run my classes.

 1. Unless otherwise specified, you **are** allowed to use ChatGPT[^other-similar-tools] in this class, including in work submitted for